2019 Parent Information

 The girls and boys race distance for all meets is 5k (3.1 miles) unless changed due to any special circumstances, i.e. weather, heat, etc...

 Meets and Determination of Teams

 A member of the Cross Country team may run in seven regular season meets (this does not include regional or state meets).
 The Varsity team is comprised of the top 7 runners based on performance and the coaching staff’s knowledge of the runners.
 The JV team is usually unlimited but may be limited to 7 at some meets.
 The C-Team is always unlimited except at the Rim Rock Classic.
 The coaching staff will always look to put kids in the proper race that will benefit the team while promoting the athlete’s physical and psychological development.

 Cross Country Meets

 At any level, the top 5 runners for every team have their places totaled to form their team score.
 The lower your team score is, the better your team finishes.
-A perfect cross country score is 15 points.
+A perfect cross country score is 15 points if your top 5 runners finish 1-2-3-4-5.
+In 2013, Our girls had a perfect score at the state meet!
+It is the only time in Kansas history that has been done in a state championship meet.
 The 6th and 7th runners score isn’t included in the team score but they can still displace other teams’ runners and push their team score higher.
 In the event of a tie, the team with the better finishing 6th runner wins.
 This is how Saint Thomas Aquinas won its very first cross country state title in 1994.